 Ted Landphair, Foundation President

-Ted Landphair, a native of Lakewood, Ohio, and the husband of This is America! photographer Carol M. Highsmith, recently retired from the Voice of America, where he worked as a feature reporter and writer, specializing in “Americana” coverage for VOA’s international audience.
+Ted Landphair, a native of Lakewood, Ohio, and the husband of This is America! photographer Carol M. Highsmith, retired from the Voice of America, where he worked as a feature reporter and writer, specializing in “Americana” coverage for VOA’s international audience.
 Over the last four years there, he wrote VOA's Americana blog, "Ted Landphair's America," in which he often recounted stories of his travel to every state, often in company with Highsmith.
 Her photos were a highlight of just about every blog.
 Landphair also wrote about current trends and issues and delighted in including historical background on many subjects.

 This is America!
 Foundation Advisory Board member Dan Austin was VOA’s director during some of Landphair’s tenure at "the Voice," as it is sometimes called.